iigonzoii/music_camp/project_planning/feature_list.md

-# MVP List
+# MVP List - Intro
 MusicCamp, a BandCamp clone, is a website for users to explore and share music, write reviews, buy albums to support smaller creators, wishlist desired albums, and listen to music.
+Our team implemented the following basic and core features of BandCamp:
+- Sign up and log in functionality;
+- Creating, Reading, Updating, and Deleting an album
+- Creating, Reading, Updating, and Deleting album reviews
+- Adding, Updating, and Removing products from a logged in user's wishlist and/or shopping cart

 ## 1. Account creation, log in, log out, and guest/demo login
 * Users can sign up, log in, and log out
-* Users can use a demo log in to try the site
+* Users can use a demo log in if they decide not to create an account
 * Users cannot use certain features without logging in such as creating products and reviews.
 * Logged in users are directed to their profile page, where they can see their profile information, music collection owned, and option to create Product(s)
 * Logged out users are directed to the homepage